-Exploration has long been one of the central pillars of RPGs, but what happens when we set out not to vanquish dragons or clear out a dungeon but to heal the land.
-We might not come back home the same, but just maybe we can come back better.
+Exploration has long been one of the central pillars of RPGs, but what happens when we set out not to vanquish dragons or clear out a dungeon but instead to heal the land?
+We might not come back home the same but, just maybe, we can come back better.
 Aimee Hart goes in search of answers and speaks to Jay Dragon about their new game of pastoral exploration, Wanderhome.

 It was the first week of April 2020 when Jay Dragon sat by the water outside of their house and imagined the world from the perspective of standing on a boat.

 ‘I don’t know if you’ve ever been on a boat,’ Dragon said.
 ‘When you’re on land you feel like you have this ability to assert a great deal of control around your surroundings but when you’re on a boat, looking at the shore, the entire world has a different perspective.’

 That feeling, of being unmoored and adrift, will have been a familiar sensation for many of us in 2020, powerless to do little more than wait and try to keep each other safe as COVID ran rampant throughout the world.